one-commercial-partner/OCPScale/docs/Azure/BootCamps/WVD/Lab9-FSLogix-Agent-Installation.md

+# Lab 9: FSLogix Agent Installation

-#### Task 1: Prepare the virtual machine to act as a file share for user profiles
+## Task 1: Prepare the virtual machine to act as a file share for user profiles

 The following are [general
 instructions](https://docs.microsoft.com/en-us/azure/virtual-desktop/create-host-pools-user-profile)